FiendFyre903/Cryptonite_Taskphase-24/TP_2/Cryptography/PicoCTF/Scrambled_RSA.md

 **Other incorrect methods I tried:**

 - Lots of random attempts with differnt combinations to try and find a pattern, but no success except for the one used to find the answer.

+- Tried to use string module to create the string of characters that was used as reference, but it included more than i needed, so i limited it to just the necessary characters and manually wrote them in the order that made it fastest

 **References**